William the Conqueror

 William the Conqueror (Note: Guillaume; Guillelmus; Williame; Willelm) (c.
 1028 – 9 September 1087), sometimes called William the Bastard, (Note: He was regularly described as bastardus (bastard) in non-Norman contemporary sources.) was the first Norman king of England (as William I), reigning from 1066 until his death.
 A descendant of Rollo, he was Duke of Normandy (as William II) from 1035 onward.
 By 1060, following a long struggle, his hold on Normandy was secure.
-In 1066, following the death of Edward the Confessor, William invaded England, leading a Franco-Norman army to victory over the Anglo-Saxon forces of Harold Godwinson at the Battle of Hastings, and suppressed subsequent English revolts in what has become known as the Norman Conquest.
+In 1066, following the death of Edward the Confessor, William invaded England, leading a Franco-Norman army to victory over the Anglo-Saxon forces of Harold Godwinson at the Battle of Hastings.
+He suppressed subsequent English revolts in what has become known as the Norman Conquest.
 The rest of his life was marked by struggles to consolidate his hold over England and his continental lands, and by difficulties with his eldest son, Robert Curthose.

 William was the son of the unmarried Duke Robert I of Normandy and his mistress Herleva.
 His illegitimate status and youth caused some difficulties for him after he succeeded his father, as did the anarchy which plagued the first years of his rule.
-During his childhood and adolescence, members of the Norman aristocracy battled each other, both for control of the child duke, and for their own ends.
+During his childhood and adolescence, members of the Norman aristocracy battled each other, both for control of the child duke and for their own ends.
 In 1047, William quashed a rebellion and began to establish his authority over the duchy, a process that was not complete until about 1060.
 His marriage in the 1050s to Matilda of Flanders provided him with a powerful ally in the neighbouring county of Flanders.
 By the time of his marriage, William was able to arrange the appointment of his supporters as bishops and abbots in the Norman church.
 His consolidation of power allowed him to expand his horizons, and he secured control of the neighbouring county of Maine by 1062.